Bashar-Syouri/reading-notes/read03.md

   - Global attributes, which are attributes that can be used on any element, including the class and id attributes

- -Elements that are used to group together parts of the page where no other element is suitable
+ - Elements that are used to group together parts of the page where no other element is suitable

 - How to embed a page within a page using iframes